XRPLF/rippled/src/ripple/overlay/README.md

 messages are exchanged between peers and serialized using [_Google Protocol Buffers_][protocol_buffers].

+### Structure

+Each connection between peers is identified by its connection type, which affects the behavior of message routing:

+* Leaf

+* Peer

+## Roles

+Depending on the type of connection desired, the peers will modify their behavior according to certain roles:

+### Leaf or Superpeer

+A peer in the leaf role does not route messages.
+In the superpeer role, a peer accepts incoming connections from other leaves and superpeers up to the configured slot limit.
+It also routes messages.
+For a particular connection, the choice of leaf or superpeer is mutually exclusive.
+However, a peer can operate in both the leaf and superpeer role for different connections.
+One of the requirements

+### Client Handler

+While not part of the responsibilities of the Overlay module, a peer operating in the Client Handler role accepts incoming connections from clients and services them through the JSON-RPC interface.
+A peer can operate in either the leaf or superpeer roles while also operating as a client handler.

 ## Handshake

 To establish a protocol connection, a peer makes an outgoing TLS encrypted